isomerpages/pris-test/_learn-about-corrections/Community Corrections/Community Based Sentences (CBS).md

 * Offenders are also electronically tagged and are required to adhere to curfew hours.

 **Short Detention Order (SDO)**
-* A community sentence where offenders are detained in prison for up to 14 days
+* A community sentence where offenders are detained in the prisons for up to 14 days